ThobiasKH/Math/Miscellaneous/DAT110-Theory-Questions/README.md

 **Q: 3.The Java socket API and the TCP transport service was used in the implementation.
 What two elements are being used to identify a socket (communication endpoint) at the transport layer of the TCP/IP protocol stack?**

+5.The cloud service implemented in the project using the Spark/Java framework made it possible for the access control device to send an HTTP DELETE request with the URL /accessdevice/log/ to delete all entries in the access log.
+Explain how you would extend the cloud service such that it would be possible to delete a specific entry in the access log.
+Socket Programming and RPC middleware (Oblig 1)
+1.List the three protocol layers that were implemented in the project and explain briefly how they are related.
+2.The messages exchanged in task 1 of the project has a fixed length of 128 bytes.
+Briefly explain the purpose of the first 8 bits in the messages and why they are needed.
 <details>
 <summary>Answer</summary>